 I want to say a big ‘thank you’ to all staff across Forestry England.
 The support, the banter and the solidarity, all these things help us to continue with our planned programme and deliver trees for all, well into the very bright future.

-This blog was written by Vernon Stockton, Delamere Nursery Manager and interim Head of Plant and Seed Supply.
+This blog was written by Vernon Stockton, Delamere Nursery Manager.